 Fundraising variations:

-Attendees vote for their favorite wreath by donating money into a jar for each entry.
+Attendees vote for their favourite wreath by placing a donation into a labelled jar next to each entry.

-Sponsor a wreath feature where businesses donate to have their name on a finished wreath sold at auction.
+Invite businesses to sponsor a wreath feature, with their name on the finished piece sold at auction.

-A make-and-take market to sell DIY wreath kits for families to take home.
+Sell DIY wreath kits as a make-and-take item for families to finish at home.

-A memorable and enjoyable experience can be as simple as haning lanterns and twinkling lights, even if it's just something to brighten up your school and create a festive environment.
-You can lean on the school parking lot as a great space to create a space for the whole family.
+A memorable and enjoyable experience can be as simple as hanging lanterns and twinkling lights to brighten your school grounds and create a festive atmosphere.
+The school car park is a great space to transform for the whole family.

 Setup instructions:

-Offer a professional or DIY photo booth with props.
+Offer a photo booth with seasonal props nearby.

 Charge per printed or digital photo.